wavemotion-dave/A8DS/readme.md

 plus an Atari 800 (non-XL) 48K machine for backwards compatibility with some older games that don't play nice with a more "modern" XL/XE setup.
-As such, it's really grown to be a full-featured 8-bit emulator to run nearly the entire 8-bit line up of games on their Nitendo DS/DSi handhelds.
+As such, it's really grown to be a full-featured 8-bit emulator to run nearly the entire 8-bit line up of games on their Nintendo DS/DSi handhelds.

 The emulator comes "equipped" with the ability to run executable images or disk images which are the two most popular types.
 It does not support cart types yet.